matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

             let d01 = curr[iy - 1];
             let d10 = prev[iy];

+            // Find the minimum of d11, d01, d10
+            // by enumerating all the cases.
             let d = if d11 < d01 {
                 if d11 < d10 { d11 } else { d10 }
             } else {